darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ## simple shortcuts

+A shortcut that only includes button and/or key presses (and not mouse/device movements) is referred to as a _simple_ shortcut.

-All shortcuts involving the keyboard/mouse must be initiated with a key combination on the keyboard.
-This combination must consist of at least one key press, plus an optional modifier (Shift, Ctrl or Alt, either alone or in combination).
-You can use a single-, double- or triple-key-presses and the final key-press may be lengthened to provide an additional option.
-You cannot press any other button or key after a long-press, and you cannot extend it (see below) -- the release of the final key must end the shortcut.
+Such a shortcut can be initiated with a key combination on the keyboard or a button-press on an external (non-mouse) device.
+If using the keyboard, a simple shortcut must consist of at least one key press, plus an optional modifier (Shift, Ctrl or Alt, either alone or in combination).
+You can use a single-, double- or triple-key-presses and you can end a simple shortcut with a long-key-press (where the length of the final key press is longer than your system's double-click duration).

-A shortcut may also include a (single, double, triple) click of any mouse button.
-As with keyboard key presses, the final mouse click may be lengthened but that long-click must end the shortcut.
+A shortcut may also include a (single, double, triple) click of any mouse button (as well as combinations of mouse buttons).
+As with keyboard key presses, the final mouse click of a simple shortcut may be a long-click.

-A shortcut that only includes button or key presses is referred to as a _simple_ shortcut.

 If you are using another type of device (MIDI, game controller) you may (single, double, triple) press any device button to create a simple shortcut without needing to press a keyboard key first.

+Combinations of keyboard, mouse, and device buttons also can be used.

 ### creating additional modifiers